Two Bronze Age communal burial cairns with fine views of the Isles of Scilly. The upper cairn is the best preserved on the islands.

 Before You Go

 Access: Situated in the far north western corner of St Mary’s, the site is best accessed on foot or by bike.
+The ground around the site is hilly and uneven.

 Facilities: Shops, food outlets and toilets are available a couple of miles away in Hugh Town.